ymahajan456/Tutorials/VHDL_Tutorial/README.md

 ## Commands

-Most commonly used command to get started is specified the the Commands pdf
+Most commonly used commands to get started are specified the [Commands PDF](Commands.pdf).